Steve Wright (DJ): BBC Radio 2

-Wright joined BBC Radio 2 in March 1996, where he began presenting Steve Wright's Saturday Show (1996–1999), Steve Wright's Sunday Love Songs (1996–2024, his death), and his afternoon show beginning in July 1999 until September 2022.
+Wright joined BBC Radio 2 in March 1996, where he began presenting Steve Wright's Saturday Show until June 1999, and Steve Wright's Sunday Love Songs until his eventual death in 2024.
+Wright then returned to afternoons from July 1999 to September 2022.
 In 2006, Wright was said to earn £440,000 a year at Radio 2.
 In 2018–2019, Wright's salary was between £465,000 and £469,000, making him the BBC's fifth-highest-earning presenter.
 He had taken an £85,000 pay cut from the year before, however, as part of an effort to equalise male and female pay.

 Steve Wright in the Afternoon

-In mid-1999 following a shake-up at Radio 2, Steve Wright in the Afternoon was revived, with Wright taking over this slot from Ed Stewart.
+In July 1999, following a shake-up at Radio 2, Steve Wright in the Afternoon was revived, with Wright taking over this slot from Ed Stewart.
 Jonathan Ross took over Wright's Saturday morning slot.

-Wright presented his Radio 2 version of Steve Wright in the Afternoon on weekday afternoons from 2pm to 5pm, alongside Tim Smith and Janey Lee Grace, who have both also occasionally appeared as relief presenters on the station, as well as traffic reporter Bobbie Pryor.
+Wright presented his Radio 2 version of Steve Wright in the Afternoon on weekday afternoons from 2pm to 5pm, alongside Tim Smith and Janey Lee Grace, who have both also occasionally appeared as relief presenters on the station, as well as traffic reporters Sally Boazman and Bobbie Pryor.
 Another frequent contributor, "The Old Woman", was played by Joyce Frost who died in November 2016.
 Smith and Wright would regularly present "factoids", described as "gleaming nuggets of information so incredible that they really shouldn't be true, but are!"

 On 1 July 2022, Wright announced that the show would end in September, to be replaced by a new show with Scott Mills.
-Wright would remain on Radio 2 to continue hosting Sunday Love Songs, along with a new Serious Jockin podcast, seasonal specials and other projects.
+Wright would remain on Radio 2 to continue hosting Sunday Love Songs, along with a new Serious Jockin podcast and seasonal specials.
 The final show was broadcast on 30 September 2022, with Wright playing "Radio Ga Ga" by Queen as his last record.

 Sunday Love Songs

 Sunday Love Songs, which Wright presented solo on Sunday mornings on Radio 2 from 31 March 1996 until 11 February 2024, the day before his death, featured a blend of classic love songs, dedications and real-life romance stories.
 In 2013, the BBC Trust's editorial standards committee criticised the show for breaches of guidelines on accuracy and audience interaction, after media reporting revealed that the show was in fact recorded on Fridays.

 Wright's final broadcast, on the day before his death, but recorded two days earlier, was a special Valentine's Day edition of this show.
 The following week, a special programme aired, hosted by Liza Tarbuck, reading out messages from people who had a dedication from Wright over the last 28 years of Sunday Love Songs, and playing a selection of Wright's favourite tracks.
-The show continued with temporary host Nicki Chapman from 25 February, and it was announced that Michael Ball would be taking over the programme on 2 June 2024.
+The show continued with temporary host Nicki Chapman from 25 February, and on 2 April, it was announced that Michael Ball would be taking over the programme in June.